Damage from Trump's trade wars won't heal quickly: Analysts

-PARIS (AFP) - After four years in office, Mr Donald Trump has failed to achieve his promise to eliminate the US trade deficit, and dealt a lasting blow to the multilateral economic system that global trade is based upon, analysts say.
+PARIS • After four years in office, President Donald Trump has failed to achieve his promise to eliminate the US trade deficit, and instead dealt a lasting blow to the multilateral economic system that global trade is based upon, analysts say.

-But even if Democrat Joe Biden wins the presidential election as most opinion polls currently show, US trade policy is likely to maintain a protectionist streak and the confrontation with China to persist.
+But even if Democrat Joe Biden wins the 2020 election as most opinion polls currently show, US trade policy is likely to maintain a protectionist streak and the confrontation with China is set to persist.

 One of Mr Trump's main 2016 campaign themes was that the United States - the world's biggest economy - had been taken advantage of by its trade partners and he pledged to shake up global trade arrangements and eliminate the nation's trade deficit.